-All children must wear a named sun hat in the summer months.
-We apply a generic sunscreen, if your child has sensitive skin please bring a personal named bottle to each session.
+All children are encouraged to wear a named sun hat in the summer months. during summer we also apply a generic sunscreen, if your child has sensitive skin please bring a personal named bottle to each session.

 Sometimes as a part of the centre programme, we plan excursions/outings with the older group of children.
 We prepare a risk management plan and seek parent’s permission before we take children on outings.